Artists + Practitioners + Organizations

 Far South/Border North Round II Grant Recipients

 Our Round II grant recipients include 18 San Diego and Imperial County organizations.
-In fall 2023, they hired artists and cultural practitioners and began working alongside them to develop their campaigns, they are implementing through August 2024.
+In fall 2023, they hired artists and cultural practitioners and began working alongside them to develop their campaigns, and implemented them through August 2024.

 See More